 - 1. Suspensions should be used only after less severe forms of action have been taken. - 2.
 For the purpose of this policy and the related administrative regulation, "suspend" means the removal of the privilege to attend class period, course, school program, or school; or to participate in an activity sponsored or approved by the school council. - 3.
 The Superintendent of Schools shall ensure that regulations are in place for the reporting, investigating and disposition of all cases of suspension of a student from class or from school.
-These procedures shall ensure that: - 3.1 such cases are dealt with as speedily as possible; - 3.2 the student and his/her parent or guardian are protected against arbitrary decision at any level; - 3.3 the student and his/her parents or guardian are informed of their right of appeal to the local school council; and - 3.4 the student and his/her parents or guardian are informed of their right of appeal to the CISPG Board of Directors if they are not satisfied with the results of the appeal to the local school council.
+These procedures shall ensure such cases are dealt with promptly and will include a thorough investigation by the Principal.